lorenzophys/web-MNIST/README.md

 # Web-MNIST
 A digit recognizer web app made using flask and tensorflow.keras.
+[Here](https://github.com/lorenzophys/django-web-MNIST) a version of the same app using django.

 ![preview](./static/preview.png)

 ### Architecture used

 The model for prediction was built with tensorflow.keras.
-The neural network was trained with the [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/) with the following architecture:
+The neural network was trained on the [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/) with the following architecture:
 ```
 model = keras.Sequential(